gnzsnz/gonzalosaenz.com/content/git basic workflow.md

 ```shell
 git status
 ```
-This will list any pending changes. then you might:
+This will list any pending changes.
+Then you might:

 ```shell
 git add . # too add and pending changes
 git commit -m "commit message."
 ```

-This will commit your changes to your local repository. however we haven't linked yet the local and remote (bare) repositories. in order to do so,
+This will commit your changes to your local repository.
+However we haven't linked yet the local and remote (bare) repositories. in order to do so,

 ```shell
 git remote add gonzalosaenz.com me@gitserver.com:~/gonzalosaenz.com.git